amirsabahi/mariadb-backup-restore-shell-scripts/README.md

 ## remove_old_backups.sh
 This script is used to ask the user whether to remove old backup files.
 The user can use -d or -h to set the number of days or hours, respectively.

+## backup_mariadb_incremental.sh
+This script reads the username and password from an encrypted file and creates an incremental backup using the MariaDB Backup tool.

+To use this script, you must first create an encrypted credentials file using the create_secure_credentials.sh script.
+The script will prompt you for the path and filename of the encrypted file.

+The backup is stored in a directory specified by the backup_dir variable, and the filename includes the date and time.
+The script also creates a symlink named latest that points to the most recent backup directory.

+To create an incremental backup, the script uses the mariabackup command, passing in the username, password, and the directories for the backup and the incremental base.